AutumnAteEverything/mcMIDI/README.md

  Send MIDI notes and CC ramps from Minecraft using chat/command blocks.

-This script can use Minecraft chat messages to create MIDI note and CC messages Tested and working on Minecraft Java Edition 1.19.2
+This script can use Minecraft chat messages to create MIDI note and CC messages Tested and working on Minecraft Java Edition 1.19.2.
+Note: I haven't had any luck installing the MIDI Node Package on Windows.
+This has unfortunately prevented me from getting this project to work in a Windows environment.

 Step 1, Install node.js if you haven't already. https://nodejs.org/en